umr-marbec/datarmor-documentation/README.md

 # Running a calculation

 When you connect on Datarmor, you are on the **login node**.
-It is used to navigate, manipulate small files, eventually compile the codes.
+It is used for navigation, small file manipulation, text edition, code compilation **but no more**!

-**But absolutely no computation or heavy file manipulation should be done from here!!!**
+**Absolutely no computation or heavy file manipulation should be done from here!!!**

 To switch to a compute node, you need to create a PBS job using the `qsub` command.